-- This summer we welcomed our fifth class of students to our Math for America program.
-This program, in conjunction with the School of Education, Teaching, and Health and the Carnegie Institution, trains outstanding mathematics graduates from around the country to teach in the DC schools.
+In the summer of 2014, we welcomed our sixth class of students to our Math for America program.
+This program, in conjunction with the School of Education, Teaching, and Health and the Carnegie Institution for Science, trains outstanding mathematics graduates from around the country to teach in the DC schools.

 Next summer we host the Sampling Theory & Applications 11th Annual International Conference, SampTA 2015.

 Tuesday, October 28

 The Math/Stat Department Colloquium: A Lecture by Radu Balan

 The Math/Stat Department Colloquium: A Lecture by Larry Crone

 Tuesday, November 18

 The Math/Stat Department Colloquium: A Lecture by Kasso Okoudjou